 Do not think I am exaggerating the irony; I am extremely serious.
 In the face of Macron's stance in the Eastern Mediterranean debate, aimed at overcoming the domestic squeeze through a nationalist and aggressive perspective in foreign policy, the far-right leader says: I back Macron against (President Recep Tayyip) Erdoan.

-Macron vehemently rejects the rights of Turkey, the country with the longest coastline in the Mediterranean, arising from international agreements.
+Macron vehemently rejects the rights of Turkey, the country with the longest coastline in the Eastern Mediterranean, arising from international agreements.
 He opposes Turkey's commercial exploration and drilling activities in the Mediterranean even more harshly than Greece, the debate's direct interlocutor.
 Let me remind you that France does not even have a coast on the Eastern Mediterranean.

 Macron has exaggerated the dose of populism so much that he recently said: We must be tough with the Turkish government and not with the Turkish people, who deserve more than the Erdoan government.